-Employees may wish to consider making a change to their working arrangement; this can be considered in accordance with the Right to Request Flexible Working Procedure.
+Employees may wish to consider making a change to their working arrangement; this can be considered in accordance with the right to request flexible working policy.

-10.3 Expectations of managers and employees
+11.3 Expectations of managers and employees

 The council recognises that foster carers will often need additional time off work as part of successful fostering.
 Managers should be sympathetic to requests for time off work and flexible working arrangements, and seek to accommodate these where there is no major detrimental effect on the service.